ADACS-Australia/KLuken_HPC_training_2022B/_episodes/02_WhatIsHPC.md

 Many of the choices about how the system is organized are therefore best understood with the high level goal of "always available, always working".

 ### HPC vs desktop computers
-Asside from the hardware differences (discussed below), the main difference is that your computer is just for your use.
+Aside from the hardware differences (discussed below), the main difference is that your computer is just for your use.
 When you step away from your computer it will become idle waiting for you to return.
 Even when you are using your computer to browse the web or write emails, most of the hardware is not being used to it's full capacity.
 Full screen, high intensity gaming can really give your computer a work out, pushing the compute, RAM, and maybe disk use to the maximum, but you personally cannot (and should not) sustain this activity 24/7.